Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 Stage your home to sell for top dollar

-During the past two years, many home sellers have put their home on the market in any condition, expecting (and receiving, more often than not) multiple offers, regardless of the home’s current state.
-That’s not the case today.
+It’s common during a seller’s market for homeowners to put their home on the market in any condition, expecting (and receiving, more often than not) multiple offers, regardless of the home’s current state.
+This is not the case today.

 Your home should be in the best possible state before you list.
 It’s a good idea to contact a realtor months before you plan to sell to get a feel for what should be replaced and/or upgraded to allow your home to sell for more.